 How Does SAP SuccessFactors Compare to Enterprise HCM Alternatives?

 Annual costs for a 1,000-employee company range from $1,200 (Pin) to $500,000+ (Workday), according to GetMonetizely (2025).
-The spread reflects fundamentally different product categories: full HCM suites versus purpose-built recruiting tools.
+Behind that spread: fundamentally different product categories - full HCM suites versus purpose-built recruiting tools.

 Annual Cost Comparison (1,000-Employee Company)